 Itineraries with days

-For this ultimate Tennessee road trip, it’s recommended to have 2 weeks or more.
+For this ultimate Tennessee road trip, we recommend allowing 2 weeks or more.
 If you have less time, you can either do a pacier road trip or break up the itinerary to focus on your favorite parts.

 Ultimate itinerary (2 weeks)